bioinf-mcb/MANIAC/README.md

 ### Dependencies details:
 MANIAC was successfully tested on Linux, macOS and Windows with the following dependencies versions.
-Make sure the bash version used is 5.0 or above.
+Make sure the bash version used is 5.0 or above by running `bash --version` and that all dependencies were successfully installed with homebrew and/or conda.
 - python=3.9
 - bash=5.2.21
 - r-base=4.4.1